kvshvlin/yourmailproject/here'sourdearcommunity.md

 Tandon, Shivani.
 Thakkar, Niyati.

+Sometimes, we make designs for merchandising.
+Our merchandise is managed by a dropshipping company called Society6.
+You can buy our merchandise to help us sustain ourselves.

 We hope you love what we do.

 <div class="roadmap-spacer-1"></div>

 <p>